Ultrafast heat transfer in single palladium nanocrystals seen with an X-ray free-electron laser: Conclusion

 \section{Conclusion}

-We have presented the results of an optical laser pump and coherent X-ray diffraction probe experiment to reveal nonequilibrium lattice dynamics in isolated Pd nanocrystals.
+We have presented the results of an optical laser pump and coherent X-ray diffraction probe experiment to reveal nonequilibrium lattice dynamics in individual Pd nanocrystals.
 These results show laser fluence-dependent changes in the heating of Pd nanocrystals at different delay times.
-We documented a diffraction peak splitting that occurs around 30 ps delay, which reveals uneven heating of the nanocrystal.
-This was not seen in previous studies on isolated Au nanocrystals of similar size \cite{Clark2013,Clark2015a}.
-We attribute the observed inhomogeneity due to hot electrons in Pd having a shorter mean free path and Pd possessing a higher electronic specific heat capacity compared to Au.
+We documented a diffraction peak splitting that occurs around 30 ps delay time, which reveals uneven heating of the nanocrystal.
+This was not seen in previous studies on individual Au nanocrystals of similar size \cite{Clark2013,Clark2015a}.
+We attribute the observed inhomogeneity due to hot electrons in Pd having a shorter mean free path and Pd possessing a higher electronic specific heat capacity compared to Au, supported by our 1D TTM simulations.
 The uneven heating induces a lattice strain distribution, visualised by fitting a coherent diffraction model to the data.
 Our ability to image the mechanisms involved in heat transfer through lattice strain allows us to gain a better understanding of fundamental heat transport in single nanocrystals.
 This has applications in predicting reaction rates and preventing thermal degradation in photo-catalysis \cite{Li2020d}.